CompanionCubeGD/Mini-Projects/Lapiz/readme.md

 # Todo
 - [ ] Add Windows Binary
 - [ ] Add GUI
-- [ ] Add For Features For Faster Use
+- [ ] Add For Features For Faster Use (Like Macro Support & Keybinds)
+- [ ] Add A Config File To Easily Configure Lapiz To Your Liking

 # How To Cuztomize
 you can add more stuff to it by using Prompt Toolkit (Docs: https://python-prompt-toolkit.readthedocs.io/en/master/)